 Remove the cover and drain any liquid from the pot.

-chicken and vegetables cooking in two pots on the stove top
+large pot of chopped chicken and large skillet full of vegetables cooking on the stove top

-Fill meal prep bowls with chicken and vegetables, using your own discretion for portions of both.
+Fill 5 to 7 meal prep containers with cooked chicken, using your own discretion for what portions you’re aiming for.

 Meal prep bowls with chicken divided among them